|How to overwinter lily bulbs|

 Winterising can easily coincide with propagation.
-Species such as Lilum lancifolium, L. tigrinum and L.bulbiferum, and their hybrids, will produce stem bulbils (baby corms) in the leaf axils or bulblets at the base of the old flowering stem.
+Species such as Lilium lancifolium, L. tigrinum and L.bulbiferum, and their hybrids, will produce stem bulbils (baby corms) in the leaf axils or bulblets at the base of the old flowering stem.
 Once the stems have died back it is a perfect time to lift the parent corm at which point the bulbils or bulblets can be picked off and the parent bulb replanted.
 However, make sure that the parent bulb is planted in free draining ground otherwise it can easily rot off over the winter period if left dormant in waterlogged conditions.

-If you are planting lily corms into damp conditions or you live in an area prone to heavy rainfall over the winter period, it will be worth trying to improve the drainage of the soil by digging in plenty of horticultural grit, perlite or bulky organic matter.
 It may even be worth creating a low mound to plant your corms into to help keep them away from a high water table.
 You can even consider protecting the area around the bulb from heavy rainfall by covering them with a large cloche or ‘makeshift’ plastic tent.

-Species Lilies such as the Nepalese lily are particularly prone to this and are best potted on and brought in to a protected cold environment where there is no chance of water reaching the bulb.
+Species Lilies such as the Nepalese lily are particularly prone to this and are best potted on and brought into a protected cold environment where there is no chance of water reaching the bulb.
 Strangely they will tolerate temperatures down to about minus 12 degrees Celsius, but in it native environment and water would be frozen, effectively creating a ‘dry’ environment!

 Lily varieties and cultivars that are not able to survive the freezing temperatures of an exposed mountain environment can be given the added protection of a good autumn mulch

 Although bulbous in character, i.e. the plant is produced from a swollen underground storage organ known as a corm, it is not a true bulb.
-Instead it is tight, concentric ring of succulent scales which are attached at their lower end to a basal plate.
+Instead it is tight, concentric ring of succulent scales which are attached at their lower end to a basal plate..